JuliaLang/julia/README.md

 *Note:* A C++ implementation of random matrix statistics is missing because this test involves many whole-matrix operations, and it is not clear what an idiomatic implementation would look like.

-As an aside, to give a quick taste of what Julia looks like, here is the implementation code for core functions used in the Mandelbrot and random matrix statistics benchmarks:
+To give a quick taste of what Julia looks like, here is the code used in the Mandelbrot and random matrix statistics benchmarks:

 ```
 function mandel(z)
-    n = 0
+    maxiter = 80
     c = z
-    for n = 0:79
+    for n = 1:maxiter
         if abs(z) > 2
-            n -= 1
-            break
+            return n-1
         end
         z = z^2 + c
     end
-    n + 1
+    return maxiter
 end

 function randmatstat(t)